 The Root Guard feature forces an interface to become a designated port to prevent surrounding switches from becoming a root switch.
 In other words, Root Guard provides a way to enforce the root bridge placement in the network.
 The Root Guard feature prevents a Designated Port from becoming a Root Port.
 If a port on which the Root Guard feature receives a superior BPDU, it moves the port into a root-inconsistent state (effectively equal to a listening state), thus maintaining the current Root Bridge status.
-The port can be moved to forwarding state if no superior BPDU received by this port for three hello time.
+The port can be moved to forwarding state if no superior BPDU received by this port for three hello times.

-STP/RSTP : disabled.
-STP/RSTP mode : RSTP. : 15 seconds.
-Forward Time : 2 seconds.
-Hello Time Maximum Age : 20 seconds.
-System Priority : 32768.
-Transmission Limit : 3 seconds.
-Per port STP state : enabled.
-Per port Priority : 128.
-Per port Edge port : disabled.
-Per port BPDU filter : disabled.
+'''

+STP/RSTP

+: disabled.

+STP/RSTP mode

+: RSTP.

+Forward Time

+: 15 seconds.

+Hello Time

+: 2 seconds.

+Maximum Age

+: 20 seconds.

+System Priority

+: 32768.

+Transmission Limit

+: 3 seconds.

+Per port STP state

+: enabled.

+Per port Priority

+: 128.

+Per port Edge port

+: disabled.

-Per port BPDU filter : disabled.
+Per port BPDU filter

+: disabled.

-Per port BPDU guard : disabled.
+Per port BPDU guard

+: disabled.

 Per port BPDU Root guard: disabled.

-• Per port Path Cost : depend on port link speed.
+Per port Path Cost

+: depend on port link speed.

 Example: Bandwidth -> STP Port Cost Value

-10 Mbps -> 100 100 Mbps-> 19 1 Gbps -> 4 10 Gbps -> 2
+10 Mbps -> 100

-Node Command Description enable show spanning-tree This command displays the spanning tree active information for only active port(s) enable show spanning-tree This command displays the spanning tree blockedports information for only blocked port(s) enable show spanning-tree This command displays the spanning tree port detail PORT_ID information for the interface port. enable show spanning-tree This command displays the spanning tree statistics PORT_ID information for the interface port. enable show spanning-tree This command displays the summary of port states summary and configurations enable clear spanning-tree This command clears spanning-tree statistics for all counters ports. enable clear spanning-tree This command clears spanning-tree statistics for a counters PORT_ID specific port. configure spanning-tree (disable This command disables / enables the spanning tree enable) function for the system. configure spanning-tree This command configures the bridge times algorithm-timer (forward-delay,max-age,hello-time). forward-time TIME - max-age TIME hello-time TIME configure no spanning-tree This command configures the default values for algorithm-timer forward-time & max-age & hello-time. configure spanning-tree This command configures the bridge forward delay forward-time <4-30> time (sec). configure no spanning-tree This command configures the default values for forward-time forward-time. configure spanning-tree This command configures the bridge hello time hello-time <1-10> (sec). configure no spanning-tree This command configures the default values for hello-time hello-time. configure spanning-tree This command configures the bridge message max-age <6-40> max-age time(sec). configure no spanning-tree This command configures the default values for max-age max-age time. configure spanning-tree mode This command configures the spanning mode. (rstp stp) configure spanning-tree This command configures the pathcost method. pathcost method (short long) configure spanning-tree priority This command configures the priority for the <0-61440> system. configure no spanning-tree This command configures the default values for the priority system priority. interface spanning-tree This command configures enables/disables the STP (disable enable) functions for the specific port. interface spanning-tree This command configures enables/disables the bpdufilter bpdufilter function for the specific port. • • • (disable enable) interface spanning-tree This command configures enables/disables the bpduguard bpduguard function for the specific port. : (disable enable) This are a second and the second at the second and the second at the sec interface spanning-tree This command enables/disables the BPDU Root rootguard guard port setting for the specific port. : (disable enable) This common densities the side of the side interface spanning-tree This command enables/disables the edge port setting edge-port for the specific port.
+100 Mbps-> 19

+1 Gbps \rightarrow 4

+10 \text{ Gbps } \rightarrow 2

+'''

+Node Command Description

+enable show spanning-tree This command displays the spanning tree information

+active for only active port(s)

+enable show spanning-tree This command displays the spanning tree information

+blockedports for only blocked port(s)

+enable show spanning-tree This command displays the spanning tree information

+port detail PORT_ID for the interface port.

+enable show spanning-tree This command displays the spanning tree information

+statistics PORT_ID for the interface port.

+enable show spanning-tree This command displays the summary of port states

+summary and configurations

+enable clear spanning-tree This command clears spanning-tree statistics for all

+counters ports.

+enable clear spanning-tree This command clears spanning-tree statistics for a

+counters PORT_ID specific port.

+configure spanning-tree (disable This command disables / enables the spanning tree

+enable) function for the system.

+configure spanning-tree This command configures the bridge times

+algorithm-timer (forward-delay,max-age,hello-time).

+forward-time TIME

+max-age TIME

+hello-time TIME

+configure no spanning-tree This command configures the default values for

+algorithm-timer forward-time & max-age & hello-time.

+configure spanning-tree This command configures the bridge forward delay

+forward-time <4-30> time (sec).

+configure no spanning-tree This command configures the default values for

+forward-time forward-time.

+configure spanning-tree This command configures the bridge hello time (sec).

+hello-time <1-10>

+configure no spanning-tree This command configures the default values for

+hello-time hello-time.

+configure spanning-tree This command configures the bridge message

+max-age <6-40> max-age time (sec).

+configure no spanning-tree This command configures the default values for

+max-age max-age time.

+configure spanning-tree mode This command configures the spanning mode.

+C (rstp stp)

+configure spanning-tree This command configures the pathcost method.

+pathcost method

+C' (short long)

+configure spanning-tree priority This command configures the priority for the system.

+C' <0-61440>

+configure no spanning-tree This command configures the default values for the

+priority system priority.